-3.2 MAP operations
+3.2 MAP Operations

 The seed hypervectors that are stored in iM and CiM can be further combined using the following well-defined set of arithmetic operations.
 We consider a variant of the multiplication, addition, and permutation (MAP) coding described in [8] to define the hyperdimensional vector space.
 The MAP operations on the hypervectors are defined as follows.
-Point-wise multiplication of two hypervectors A and B is denoted by A B, and point-wise addition is denoted by A + B. Multiplication takes two vectors and yields a third, A B, that is dissimilar (orthogonal) to the two and is suited for variable binding; and addition takes several vectors and yields their mean vector [A + B + ... + X] that is maximally similar to them and is suited for representing sets.
-The brackets $[\cdots]$ mean that the sum vector is normalized to $\{+1, -1\}^{10000}$ based on the sign, with ties broken at random.
-In the following, we describe the use of these two operations to holistically encode a data record composed of various fields [14].
+Pointwise multiplication of two hypervectors A and B is denoted by A \ B, and point-wise addition is denoted by A + B. Multiplication takes two vectors and yields a third, A \ B, that is dissimilar (orthogonal) to the two and is suited for variable binding; and addition takes several vectors and yields their mean vector [A + B + ... + X] that is maximally similar to them and is suited for representing sets.
+In the following, we describe the use of these two operations to holistically encode a data record composed of various fields [13].

 A data record consists of a set of fields (variables/attributes) and their values (fillers); for example, the variables x, y, z with values a, b, c, respectively.
 The holistic encoding is done as follows.
-The field-value pair x = a is encoded by the hypervector X A that binds the corresponding hypervectors, and the entire record is encoded by the hypervector R = [(X A) + (Y B) + (Z C)] which includes both the variables and the values, and each of them spans the entire 10,000-bit hypervector.
+The field-value pair x = a is encoded by the hypervector X \ A that binds the corresponding hypervectors, and the entire record is encoded by the hypervector R = [(X \ A) + (Y \ B) + (Z \ C)] which includes both the variables and the values, and each of them spans the entire 10,000-bit hypervector.

-Finally, the third operation is a permutation, ρ , that rotates the hypervector coordinates.
+Finally, the third operation is a permutation, $\rho$ , that rotates the hypervector coordinates.
 It is implemented as a cyclic right-shift by one position.
 The permutation operation generates a dissimilar pseudo-orthogonal hypervector that is good for encoding sequences.
 In geometry sense, the permutation rotates the hypervector in the space.
-For example, the sequence trigram abc is encoded as the hypervector $\rho(\rho A B) C = \rho \rho A \rho B C$.
-This efficiently distinguishes the sequence abc from acb, since a rotated hypervector is uncorrelated with all the other hypervectors.
+For example, the sequence trigram of a-b-c, is stored as the hypervector $\rho(\rho A B) C = \rho\rho A \rho B C$ .
+This efficiently distinguishes the sequence a-b-c from a-c-b, since a rotated hypervector is uncorrelated to all the other hypervectors.

-3.3 Associative memory
+3.3 Associative Memory

-4 HD computing for EEG ERP
+4. HD COMPUTING FOR EEG ERP

 In this section, we describe how HD computing can be used to encode ERPs into hypervectors.
-Our proposed encoder first captures a sequence of electrical activities of an electrode into a temporal hypervector (Section 4.1) and then encodes the information across all the electrodes into a temporal-spatial hypervector (Section 4.2) for the HD classifier (Section 4.3).
-Figure 2 shows the structure of proposed temporal-spatial encoder.
+Our proposed encoder first captures a sequence of electrical activities of an electrode into a temporal hypervector (Section 4.1) and then encodes the information across all the electrodes at a moment into a temporal-spatial hypervector (Section 4.2) for the HD classifier (Section 4.3).
+Figure 1 shows the structure of proposed temporal-spatial encoder.

-4.1 Temporal encoder for one electrode
+4.1 Temporal Encoder for One Electrode

 There are 64 EEG electrodes with unique names, and each electrode produces an analog signal with an amplitude.
-We draw an analogy from [14] to generate a holistic vector representing information about a given electrode by using a field-value pair.
+We draw an analogy from [13] to generate a holistic vector representing information about a given electrode by using a field-value pair.
 Hence, we decouple the name and the signal level of an electrode.
 The electrode name corresponds to a field of a traditional data record, and its signal level corresponds to the value for the field.
 Since the name of every electrode is a unique string, it forms a field that can be easily mapped to a hypervector (N) using an iM with 64 entries.
-The iM represents the 64 basic fields by assigning a unique orthogonal hypervector to every field: $N_1 \perp N_2 \ldots \perp N{64}$.
+The iM represents the 64 basic fields by assigning a unique orthogonal hypervector to every field: $N_1 \perp N_2 \dots \perp N{64}$ .

-$$N_i = iM$$ (name of ith electrode) (1)
+$$N_i = iM \text{ (name of } i\text{th electrode)}$$ (1)